RogerDTZ/ContestArrangementSystem/readme.md

 * `cas affiliation import organizations.tsv`:

   The `tsv` file should include multiple lines.
 The format of each line is `organization_fullname\texternalid`.
-For example: `Southern University of Science and Technology	sustech`.
+For example: `sustech	Southern University of Science and Technology`.

 * `cas affiliation add`: Add a organization.